Auditions

 Auditions are open to everyone, regardless of experience.
 We may occasionally restrict auditions to ages 16 and up (at the discretion of each production's director).

 We hold auditions four times a year, once for each of our productions.
-We usually announce auditions 3 to 4 weeks in advance, but in general they are in mid to late May (for the summer musical), mid to late August (for the fall play), mid November (for the winter play), and late February (for the spring play).
+We usually announce auditions 3 to 4 weeks in advance, but in general they are in mid to late May (for the summer musical), mid to late August (for the fall play), mid November (for the winter play), and mid to late February (for the spring play).

 Auditions for PLAYS typically consist of cold readings of segments of the script (called "sides") prepared by the director.